Skip to Content

 For me, it comes down to a number of factors: cost, ingredients, and packaging.
 In striving to create less waste, a homemade lip scrub is pretty much going to win the contest every time.

-Up first, is cost.
+Up first is cost.
 I’ve seen lip scrubs sell from as low as $5 to as high as over $50.
 I personally choose to make my own because you can make it yourself for pennies and repurpose or upcycle an old container.

 Next is ingredients.
 Do your research and make certain you’re applying only safe ingredients to your tender mouth area.
 One of the reasons I like shopping at Credo or Detox Market is that they have a really strict standard for clean ingredients that are allowed into their products.
+But if you make it at home, you know exactly what is in each product.

-But, if DIY really isn’t your thing – which is totally fine – there are some great low waste, eco friendly, and organic skincare companies getting it right!
-Take a look at these Zero waste skincare brands
+But, if DIY really isn’t your thing — which is totally fine — there are some great low waste, eco friendly, and organic skincare companies getting it right!
+Take a look at these zero waste skincare brands

-ingredients for one super easy-to-make lip scrub
+ingredients for this super easy-to-make lip scrub

 • 2 drops lavender or peppermint oil (optional)

-• Step 1: Soften the coconut oil if it’s solid, by adding it to a small bowl and setting the bowl in warm water for a few minutes.
+• Step 1: Soften the coconut oil (if it’s solid) by adding it to a small bowl and setting the bowl in warm water for a few minutes.
 It only needs to be soft, not melted.

-• Step 2: Stir in the sugar
+• Step 2: Stir in the sugar.

-• Step 3: Add peppermint or lavender oil (optional)
+• Step 3: Add peppermint or lavender oil (optional).

 • Step 4: Mix gently until everything is well blended.